emmatebibyte/hopper/README.md

 &emsp; `-f`, `--hopfile [hopfiles...]`

 &emsp;&emsp;Specifies hopfiles to which mods will be added.
-Hopfile names and paths should be comma-delineated.

 `list [options...]`